Reddit Data API in 2026: REST Endpoints, No PRAW, No OAuth

 print(f"{t['upvotes']} ups | {t['comments']} comments | {t['title'][:80]}")

 For research workflows that need a stable corpus (paper analysis, sentiment baselines, longitudinal studies), t=all returns the all-time top posts for a subreddit.
-For trend detection, t=day or t=hour works better.
+For trend detection, t=day or t=hour gives you the fastest signal.
+This endpoint pairs well with the search endpoint for topic-specific corpus building: search first to find the relevant subreddits, then pull top posts from each.

 Every response includes an after cursor.
 To paginate, pass it as the after query parameter on the next call: